Title VI Indian Education Program

 An extensive collection of Indian Education resources is located in the Project's Resource Library which is used by Native families, students, and district staff to access enriching curricular and instructional materials and support resources.

 - Fill out a 506 Enrollment Form

 - OR mail to 5210 N Kerby Ave.
 Portland, OR 97217

 - Student must be enrolled in PPS school or contracted program

-- Student must meet federal eligibility requirements (student, parent or grandparent enrolled in a State or Federally-recognized Tribe/Band/Nation)
+- Student must meet federal eligibility requirements (student, parent or grandparent enrolled in a State, Federally-recognized, or select - terminated Tribe/Band/Nation)